ROBHACKZ1257/Student-Roster-List-Attendance-/README.md

 # Student-Roster-List-Attendance-

-_**On the student roster list attendance A teacher will create an account that will be rendered into the datatbase so that the teacher's credentials are valid if not then they would have to create one.**_
+_**On the student roster list attendance a teacher will create an account that will be rendered into the datatbase so that the teacher's credentials are valid if not then they would have to create one.**_

 ![](/client/images/AttendanceListHomepage.png)